What is an MB-PhD?

 Navigation

 Want to know more about our MB-PhD studentships?
-Maca Fernandez Carro is a current student, researching T cells and immunotherapy, and is on hand to answer any questions you may have.
+Vlasios Gourgiotis is an MB-PhD student and MB-PhD student rep. He is on hand to answer any questions you may have.

 Research Opportunities - MB-PhD